Chris Robertson (footballer, born 1986)

-He turned professional at Sheffield United in July 2005, but was released by the club after two brief loan spells at Leigh RMI and Chester City.
-He joined Torquay United in March 2007, and went on to spend five years with the club, helping them to win the 2009 Conference play-off final.
-He was sold to Preston North End for an undisclosed fee in January 2012, but left the club at the end of the 2012–13 season after losing his first team place.
+Robertson turned professional at Sheffield United in July 2005 but was released by the club after two brief loan spells at Leigh RMI and Chester City.
+He joined Torquay United in March 2007.
+He went on to spend five years with the club, helping them to win the 2009 Conference play-off final.
+He was sold to Preston North End for an undisclosed fee in January 2012 but left the club at the end of the 2012–13 season after losing his first-team place.
 He signed with Port Vale in June 2013.
-He returned to his native Scotland with Ross County in June 2015, before signing with AFC Wimbledon in September 2016.
-He joined Swindon Town in June 2017, and was released in May 2019 after being loaned out to Havant & Waterlooville earlier in the year.
+He returned to his native Scotland with Ross County in June 2015 before signing with AFC Wimbledon in September 2016.
+He joined Swindon Town in June 2017 and was released in May 2019 after being loaned out to Havant & Waterlooville earlier in the year.
 He joined Ilkeston Town in September 2019 and moved on to Grantham Town four months later.
-He joined Coalville Town for the 2020–21 season.
+He joined Coalville Town in the summer of 2020.
+He played on loan for Quorn in 2023.

 Career

 Sheffield United

-Robertson was born in Dundee, but moved to Nottingham with his family at the age of two.
+Robertson was born in Dundee but moved to Nottingham with his family at the age of two.
 He joined Sheffield United as a trainee before he signed professional forms with the "Blades" in July 2005.
-Prior to this, manager Neil Warnock sent Robertson to join Leigh RMI of the Conference on loan in the 2004–05 season, and he went on to make five appearances for the "Leythers" under the management of Phil Starbuck.
+Before this, manager Neil Warnock sent Robertson to join Leigh RMI of the Conference on loan in the 2004–05 season, and he went on to make five appearances for the "Leythers" under the management of Phil Starbuck.
 Robertson joined League Two side Chester City on loan on 1 February 2006, making his league debut as a half-time substitute for Mark Roberts in a 5–0 defeat to Carlisle United at Brunton Park three days later.
-However Chester manager Keith Curle cancelled his loan spell after a week, along with the loan spells of Wayne Corden, Mark Roberts, and Evan Horwood.
+However, Chester manager Keith Curle cancelled his loan spell after a week, along with the loan spells of Wayne Corden, Mark Roberts, and Evan Horwood.